 Division 5 — Compensation

-46. When long-stay tenant is entitled to compensation
+46. When long-stay tenant is entitled to compensation as a result of termination of agreement

-(1) A long-stay tenant under a long-stay agreement for a fixed term is entitled to compensation for loss incurred as a result of the termination of the long-stay agreement —
+(1) The park operator must pay compensation to a long-stay tenant under a fixed term long-stay agreement for loss incurred as a result of the termination of the long-stay agreement —

 (a) under section 41 (termination if vacant possession required on sale of park); or

-(b) under section 42 (termination by park operator without grounds); or
+[(b) deleted]

 (c) under section 45 (termination if agreement frustrated); or

-(d) under an order under section 73 (termination on grounds of hardship to park operator).
+(d) under an order under section 73 (termination on grounds of hardship).

 (2) The amount payable is the amount agreed between the long-stay tenant and the park operator or, if the parties cannot agree, the amount determined by the State Administrative Tribunal on an application under section 65.

+[Section 46 amended: No. 28 of 2020 s.
+46.]

 47. When park operator is entitled to compensation

-If a long-stay tenant abandons the agreed premises, the park operator is entitled to compensation by the tenant for any loss (including loss of rent) incurred by the park operator as a result of the abandonment.
+(1) If a long-stay tenant abandons the agreed premises, the park operator is entitled to compensation by the tenant for any loss (including loss of rent) incurred by the park operator as a result of the abandonment.

+Note for this subsection:

+The State Administrative Tribunal may make an order requiring the long-stay tenant to pay the park operator compensation under section 70B(2)(b).

+(2) A park operator is also entitled to compensation if the State Administrative Tribunal orders compensation be paid to the park operator under section 73(2A).

+[Section 47 amended: No. 28 of 2020 s.
+47.]

 Division 6 — Abandoned goods

+47A.
+Application of Division

+This Division applies to goods, other than —

+(a) a tenant’s document; or

+(b) prescribed goods.

+[Section 47A inserted: No. 28 of 2020 s.
+48.]

-48. Disposing of goods abandoned by tenant
+48. Disposing of goods abandoned by long-stay tenant

+(1A) In this section —

+storage period means the period beginning on the day on which the long-stay agreement is terminated and ending 60 days after that day.

 (1) Goods that are or were owned by, or under the control of, a long-stay tenant may be treated as abandoned goods if they remain on the agreed premises for more than 2 days after the day on which the long-stay agreement was terminated.

 (2) The park operator may remove and destroy or otherwise dispose of abandoned goods if —